Deaf people are not disabled by deafness

 Hearing care can be important.
 But on its own, it does not guarantee communication, inclusion and equality.

-Why sign language matters?
+Why sign language matters

 Sign languages are real, natural human languages.
 They have their own grammar, structure, and vocabulary.
 For millions of deaf people, sign language is their first language.
-Early and full access to the national sign language is essential for:
+Early and full access to the national sign language from infancy is essential for:

 - Language development